Angela Ward brings a wealth of experience in nonprofit administration and education to her role as Director of Operations at the Museum.

 “In an increasingly digital world, we need to take time to interact with our environment,” Angela said.
 “The Museum helps to supplement science education offered in the public school system, the way community arts programs offer immersive experiences in the arts.
 The Museum helps us learn to care for and explore where we live.”

-Angela has been impressed by how much the Museum has expanded and fine-tuned its programming and exhibits since she and her son first visited about a dozen years ago.
+Angela has been impressed by how much the Museum has expanded and fine-tuned its programming and exhibits since she and her son first visited about fifteen years ago.
 Even though Angela is not directly involved in programming, her experience as a bilingual educator is an asset as new initiatives arise.

 “I am excited that we are working to expand our reach by improving access to our native Spanish-speaking communities,” Angela said.